 This is course is #10-806-177 General Anatomy & Physiology in the MPTC curriculum.
 This course is offered on campus at SMSA.
+General Anatomy and Physiology is a college course and students will need to do work outside of class to succeed.
 The course examines basic concepts of human anatomy and physiology as they relate to health sciences.
 Using a body systems approach, the course emphasizes the interrelationships between structure and function at the gross and microscopic levels of organization of the entire human body.
 A variety of laboratory activities are provided including dissection.
 The course also includes information on medical terminology, diseases of the human body, medical technology and health field careers.
 This course is highly pertinent for students interested in learning about the human body and occupations in the health field.
+To earn MPTC credit the student must pass the course with a C and each competency with a 70%.